b-lamer/InstaSite/README.md

 ## Version 2
 ### Prerequisites
-- Version 2 got scrapped because it would not at all work with what I'm trying to do
+- Version 2 got scrapped due to strict Instagram constraints, even when it comes to users obtaining their own account information.